Skip to main content

 Social work: study with the greatest possible flexibility

-Even during your studies, you can set your own accents through the targeted selection of seminars and practical projects.
+Even during your studies, you can set your own accents through the targeted choice of seminars and practical projects.
 In addition to studying the methods and theories of social work, you will also deal with sociological, psychological, political, legal and economic principles and the use of aesthetic and digital media in social work.

 Concept & Network

-Approximately three quarters of the degree program consists of online distance learning and one quarter of introductory and/or accompanying classroom lectures.
-These will take place once a month on weekends (Friday and Saturday).
-Face-to-face events allow students to get to know each other personally and are important for those learning processes that rely on immediate feedback (e. g. consulting skills, project work, coaching, supervision).
-The project-oriented structure of the attendance phases creates experiential spaces in which the knowledge acquired online can be reflected upon, additional competencies can be taught, and students' professional experiences can be addressed.
+About three quarters of the study programme consists of online distance learning and one quarter of introductory and/or accompanying attendance events.
+These will take place once a month on weekends (friday and saturday).
+Attendance events allow students to get to know each other personally and are important for those learning processes that depend on immediate feedback (e.g. counselling skills, project work, coaching, supervision).
+The project-oriented structure of the attendance phases creates experiential spaces in which the knowledge acquired online can be reflected upon, additional competences can be taught and students' professional experiences can be addressed.
+Further information on the course content

-The aim of the BASA-online degree program is to enable you to apply scientific methods and findings and to provide them with professional action skills in the professional fields of social work.
-Theoretical basics, methods and professional as well as key competencies are taught.
-In addition, the program promotes the students' media competence.
+The aim of the degree programme Social Work | Dual is to enable students to apply scientific methods and knowledge and to provide them with professional action skills in the professional fields of social work.
+Theoretical basics, methods and professional as well as key competences are taught.
+In addition, the programme promotes the students' media competence.

-The part-time distance learning study program Social Work (B. A.) is part of the BASA-online university network.
-Within this network, the participating universities jointly develop the online modules included in all study programs, evaluate them, and create updates.
-In this way, synergies can be exploited from the association of the various universities in the BASA-online university network.
-The universities are supported by the Center for Distance Learning in the University Network (zfh) based in Koblenz.
+The degree programme Social Work | Dual (BA) is part of the BASA-online university network.
+Within this network, the participating universities jointly develop the online modules included in all study programmes, evaluate them and create updates.
+In this way, synergies can be utilised from the association of the various universities in the BASA-online university network.
+The universities are supported by the Centre for Distance Learning in the University Network (zfh) based in Koblenz.

 Eight universities are currently members of the network: